‘Peaky Blinders’ Star Helen McCrory Dies At 52

 — Damian Lewis (@lewis_damian) April 16, 2021

-McCrory is known for her role as Narcissa Malfoy in the “Harry Potter” films, and as Polly Gray in the “Peaky Blinders” series.MORE NEWS: Nixon Presidential Library To Administer 1,500 Pfizer Shots During 1-Day COVID-19 Vaccination Clinic
+McCrory is known for her role as Narcissa Malfoy in the “Harry Potter” films, and as Polly Gray in the “Peaky Blinders” series.MORE NEWS: Motive Unknown After 8 Killed At Indianapolis FedEx Facility

 Her prolific acting resume also included roles in “Skyfall,” “The Queen,” “Hugo” and “The Count of Monte Cristo.”